rudymatela/udge/README.md

 TODO: example problem and solution

+Using Udge you can host programming problems in an HTTP site.
+Users can submit solution programs which are automatically scored.
+Scores are then reported in each user's page.

+Uses:

+* hosting programming contests;
+* hosting programming problems for students by teachers, lecturers or professors;
+* hosting an online judge.

+The usual goal of problems hosted on Udge is to create a command line program that reads data from standard input and produces results on standard output.

+Udge is not a collection of programming problems but rather the software used to host them.
+You should create your own problems: write the problem description in markdown and create input and output cases following [Udge's Problem directory] format.
+Udge comes with three example problems illustrating this.

+[Udge's Problem directory]: #problem-directory

 Features:

-* problems with partial scoring;
-* multiple sets of input/output files per problem;
+* multiple sets of input/output files per problem -- graded scores;
 * problem description in markdown;
 * support for "library" solutions where one has to implement a specific function;
+* a rank with a few selectable formats;
 * (for now) support for solutions in C, Python and Haskell.

-Udge is implemented mainly in Bash and works on Linux systems with Nginx.
+Udge is implemented in Bash and works on Linux systems with Nginx.
+It uses static HTML pages where possible.
+These pages are updated by minutely cron jobs.
+The only two dynamic pages are for submission and user creation.

 Udge is free/libre software.
 It is available under the GPLv2 license unless otherwise stated in specific files.

-Copyright (C) 2015-2020  Rudy Matela
+--- Copyright (C) 2015-2020  Rudy Matela ---
+This program is distributed in the hope that it will be useful, but __without any warranty__; without even the implied warranty of __merchantability__ or __fitness for a particular purpose__.
+See the GNU General Public License for more details.

-Udge is already functional and usable but it a _work in progress_.
+Udge is already functional and usable but it is a _work in progress_.
 Submission sandboxing is still pretty limited so use with care.
 For now, only give submission access to people you trust: either deactivate user creation or run this only on a local network.